allmarkedup/super-sharp-router/README.md

 A simple, elegant routing library for PHP 5.4+.

-Inspired by the [Silex](http://silex.sensiolabs.org) routing style and built on [Symfony components](http://symfony.com/doc/current/components/index.html).
+Inspired by (and largely extracted from) the [Silex](http://silex.sensiolabs.org) routing style and built on [Symfony components](http://symfony.com/doc/current/components/index.html).

 ## Installation